seekandhit/docs-as-code-demo/README.md

 Now before we connect our repository to ReadtheDocs we need another configuration file called `.readthedocs.yaml`.
 This simply tells ReadtheDocs how to handle your documentation.

-MkDocs is has a predefined configuration for ReadtheDocs so we will use some existing boilerplate configuration given to us from ReadtheDocs.
+MkDocs has a predefined configuration for ReadtheDocs so we will use some existing boilerplate configuration given to us from ReadtheDocs.

 ```yaml
 # Read the Docs configuration file for MkDocs projects